-In this article, we will discuss the std::is_destructable in C++ with its syntax and examples.
+In this guide, we will explore the std::is_destructible feature in C++ along with its syntax and sample illustrations.

 What is the std::is_destructible?